zvr/azul-record/README.rst

-As with comments, they can be interspersed between data lines, although it makes sense to have them as a block at either the bginning or the end of the file.
+As with comments, they can be interspersed between data lines, although it makes sense to have them as a block at either the beginning or the end of the file.

 Player names
 ------------